-- Good academic standing (≥ 3.00 GPA) - No infractions of the UO Student Conduct Code: https://studentlife.uoregon.edu/conduct - Permission for program staff to serve as reference via UO's Student Reference Request Form: https://registrar.uoregon.edu/files/pdf/StudentReferenceRequestForm.pdf - Satisfactory performance in the Professional Communication in Science course
+- Good academic standing (≥ 3.00 GPA) - No infractions of the UO Student Conduct Code - Permission for program staff to serve as reference via UO's Student Reference Request Form - Satisfactory performance in the Professional Communication in Science course

 If a student fails to meet any of these requirements but would like to be considered for future professional development activities, a plan detailing necessary remediation actions and timeline to meet professional conduct standards may be created with the program director Stacey Wagner and, when necessary, additional staff or faculty.
 Upon successful completion of the remediation plan, a student may be eligible to participate in extracurricular professional development activities.